Pattadakal: History

-Based on some recent findings by Archeologist and pre-historian Prof. Ravi Korisettar published works for National Institutes of Advance studies, India, the Early Chalukyan artisans were not the first to build monuments in the Malaprabha Valley.
+Based on some recent findings by Archeologist and prehistorian Prof. Ravi Korisettar, published in works for the National Institute of Advanced Studies, India, the Early Chalukyan artisans were not the first to build monuments in the Malaprabha Valley.
 At Bachinnagudda, just a couple of kilometres west of Pattadakallu, along the road leading to Badami, is a rough-looking monument believed to date back to the Iron Age (approximately 1200 BCE – 500 BCE).
 This monument, called a dolmen, belongs to a class of structures called megaliths, which were erected all over southern India mostly during the Iron Age and the succeeding Early Historic period.

 Description

 Site layout

 There are ten major temples at Pattadakal, nine Hindu and one Jain, along with numerous small shrines and plinths.
 Eight of the major temples are clustered together, a ninth one about half a kilometer south of this cluster, and the tenth, a Jain temple, located about a kilometer to the west of the main cluster.
 The Hindu temples are all connected by a walkway, while the Jain temple has road access.